 Be responsible for the funds spent;

-Maintain a written report of all monies received and monies spent;
+Maintain a written report of all monies spent;

-The treasurer should prepare a budget for the organization in collaboration with the appropriate administrator of the county.
-The budget should be adopted at the Annual Meeting in June; and,
+Prepare a budget for the organization in collaboration with the appropriate administrator of the county.
+The budget should be introduced and discussed at the November/early December meeting;

-In the absence of the general chairperson and the vice chairperson, the treasurer shall preside at the full commission meeting and/or the Executive Committee.
+In the absence of the general chairperson and the vice chairperson, the treasurer shall preside at the full commission meeting.

 Note: If all three officers are absent and a quorum exists, the group may elect a person to preside from the members present.